stonkol/jungle-juice/README.md

 # kiwi-theme

-theme for the Zed editor
+Theme for the Zed editor

 ## Theme flavours

 ### 1. Kiwi Juice

-The more boring minimalist version
+The boring minimalist version
 [insert schreenshoot]

-### 2. Kiwi Strawberry
+### 2. Kiwi Jalapeño

-The more naughty version
+The naughty version

 ### 3. Kiwi Latte

-The more creammy version
+The more creammy version, also available with Oatly (+50¢)

 ### 4. Kiwi Coffee